ge8/docaas-devlab/README.md

 3. Open the SAM template **_template.yaml_** found in the **_backend_** directory.
 First, hide or remove the CORS Lambda function definition.
 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/old-cors-template-hidden.png" width="70%">

 Then, reconfigure each of the 4 **_options_** methods (Create, Get, Game, Shuffle) found in the API Gateway Resources to use the MOCK type instead of the AWS_PROXY type.
-You can do this by simply hidding and unhidding the relevant sections of the template.
+You can do this by simply hiding and unhiding the relevant sections of the template.
 Note that the new mocked CORS responses are only allowing the origin to be our subdomain.
 <img src="https://github.com/ge8/docaas-summit/raw/master/frontend/src/images/options-method-cors.png" width="70%">

 Then, enable the entire **_options_** method definition for the **_Cut_** resource found last in the API Gateway Resources.